PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

   The tutorial data you are working with is following the openfmri.org scheme.
 Open the dataset folder and inspect the structure and content of the files with meta data.
+Notice, that it is possible to run a standard analysis using, for example, FSL's FEAT directly on this data in unmodified form.

 Accessing such a dataset is done via a handler that simply needs to know where the dataset is stored on disk.
 This handler offers convenient access